ctthang/kombit-service-net/README.md

 * `serilog:minimum-level` specify the level of logging.
 Log files are stored in the `Logs\` folder.

 ## <a name=“anvendersystem”></a>The Anvendersystem (Service Consumer)
-The Anvendersystem is implemented as a set of unit tests that can be found in the project:
+The Anvendersystem is implemented as a set of unit tests that can be found in the project:<br/>
-`Kombit.Samples.Consumer`These are also located in the folder:`Kombit.Samples\Tests\Kombit.Samples.Consumer`The purpose of the test cases is to simulate how to send an RST issue request and process the response from a WS-Trust service, this includes:* How to generate security token request
+`Kombit.Samples.Consumer`These are also located in the folder:<br/>`Kombit.Samples\Tests\Kombit.Samples.Consumer`The purpose of the test cases is to simulate how to send an RST issue request and process the response from a WS-Trust service, this includes:* How to generate security token request
 * How to sign the security token request.
 * How to send the request to WS-Trust service.
 * In the sample, we test it against our STS test stub.